 The next time you hear a hatha yoga instructor refer to Standing Bow Pulling Pose, or any other non-lotus posture, as something that has been practiced for “hundreds of years,” buy them a copy of Mark Singleton’s Yoga Body: The Origins of Modern Posture Practice.

 Mea culpa.
 I was as ignorant as anyone about this in my early years of teaching yoga.
 Most yoga teacher trainings include little to no information about the history and tradition of Indian yoga.
 If there is any attention paid to the philosophy of yoga it is typically misplaced on Pantanjali’s Yoga Sutras, a compilation of yoga aphorisms that include only 2 or 3 references to asana practice.
 I’m inquisitive by nature and grateful for having discovered Singleton’s book which introduced me to the fascinating and recent history of contemporary hatha yoga.

-Another topic I write about is recovery from male childhood sexual abuse.
+Another topic I write about is recovery from male childhood sexual abuse. ( I say, ‘male’ only because I am one so that’s the experience from which I will be speaking.
+I’m not part of any kind of men’s rights movement and I don’t mean to ignore the fact that the majority of sex abuse victims are female.)
 In the more esoteric yoga teachings, it is said that we practice (meditate) to remember our true nature, which is that we are already self-realized beings.
 The description almost perfectly mirrors the process of recovery from childhood trauma.
 My yoga practice is at once a tool for and a mirror of my personal recovery and growth.
 I learned to dissociate from my body at an early age and yoga has enabled me to re-inhabit it.
-Simultaneously, through introspection (meditation) I am seeking my pre-abused self so that he may claim the happy and productive life that was denied him.
+Simultaneously, through introspection (meditation) I am seeking my pre-abused self so that he may claim the happy and productive life that is rightfully his.